— — —

 Big companies have big needs.
 For the color tokens, a system of five categories was developed to allow for the flexibility and scalability of a big design system.

-Primitive and Abstract tokens form the structure that allow the design system to be white-labeled, meaning other companies can plug in their brand colors and fit right in.
+Foundation and Semantic tokens form the structure that allow the design system to be white-labeled, meaning other companies can plug in their brand colors and fit right in.

 Designers struggled to know what colors to use for backgrounds, borders, and text.
 A simple category of "System" tokens was made.